ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 across various application domains, including real-time monitoring, wireless coverage, remote sensing, search and rescue, and delivery of goods.
-UAVs are thought of to be especially fit for search and rescue applications, given the dangerous conditions associated with these operations.
+UAVs are thought of to be especially fit for search and rescue applications, given the dangerous conditions associated with these operations. [@shakhatreh2019]
-[@shakhatreh2019]

 <!-- FIXME: need to provide tangible data right here -->

 There are numerous hindrances that pose a barrier to ready, widespread adoption of UAVs in the industry.
 UAV cameras are still very prone to over and under exposure when navigating outdoors.
-This can interfere with the photogrammetric[^photogrammetry] processes used by many implementations.

-[^photogrammetry]: *Photogrammetry* refers to the conversion of a set of 2D images to a 3D model.
-It can be used in place of LiDAR, or in conjunction with LiDAR.
+This can interfere with the photogrammetric processes used by many implementations. *Photogrammetry* refers to the conversion of a set of 2D images to a 3D model.
+It can be used in place of LiDAR or in conjunction with LiDAR.
+UAV camera systems can be delayed in their response to higher and lower exposure of the course of a flight because of the presence of sunlight and shaded areas found outdoors.

 Using ranging sensors can mitigate many of the problems associated with UAVs that rely on optical flow.
 Although ranging sensors come in varying forms, they